joachimesque/maky-mono/README.md

 - `/show xxx` shows you a message, replace `xxx` with `next` to see the next message that'll be published, `last` to see the last message added to the queue, or the id of any message (it’s a number)
 - `/delete xxx` deletes a message.
 Same values are accepted to replace `xxx` than for `/show`.
 Displays a warning before deleting a message.
 - `/start` has no real function right now.

+## About the name

+“_Maky_” is the malagasy name for the Lemur Catta, a lemur that lives in Madagascar.
+The tool got this name because the maky has one of the longest tail-to-body ratio among mammals, and « queue » in French means “tail”.
+You should know that the maky is endangered.
+Why not help the conservation efforts, learn more on the [Lemur Conservation Network](https://www.lemurconservationnetwork.org/how-to-help/shop/)!